Brazil declares public health emergency for Yanomami people

 Earlier this week, the Health Ministry had already designated a team for a special health mission in the Yanomami region.
 Lula scheduled an emergency trip to Roraima state following a report by independent local news website Sumauma, featuring shocking pictures of malnourished children.

-According to the report, during the last four years of former President Jair Bolsonaro’s government, the death of children age 5 or less had jumped 29% in comparison to the previous government.
+According to the report, during the last four years of Bolsonaro’s government, the death of children age 5 or less had jumped 29% in comparison to the previous government.
 The same report shows that 570 Yanomami children died between 2019 and 2022 from curable diseases.

-Lula tweeted that the government received information on the “absurd situation” of malnourishment in Yanomami children.
-The president will be accompanied by several of his ministers in Boa Vista.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.